Skip to content

 These thick and fluffy banana bread waffles are scented with warm cinnamon and naturally sweetened with ripe bananas.
 Your family will love this easy breakfast recipe!

 In our house, there is nothing better than having pancakes or waffles for breakfast!
-Whether it’s my blueberry buckwheat pancakes, fluffy pumpkin pancakes or even a savory cheddar and chive waffle, my family is all in for leisurely breakfast meals!
+Whether it’s my blueberry buckwheat pancakes,or fluffy pumpkin pancakes, my family is all in for leisurely breakfast meals!

 Since my husband loves baking banana bread and my kids love eating banana bread, I decided to turn their favorite snack into a healthier waffle recipe.
 The end result was thick, fluffy and full flavor thanks to banana, cinnamon and nutmeg.